 This is exactly like peanut butter —except an ice cream version tossed with massive clusters of peanut butter and chocolate peanut butter cups.
 It's fantastic; need I say more?

 3. Sea Salt Caramel

 Fact: Earth’s greatest gift to humankind is definitively anything flecked with shards of sea salt.
 That salty-sweet combo is an eruption of magic and heaven and puppies on your taste buds.
-If you’re the monster who prefers to keep savory separated from sweet, thank you very much, you’re certainly entitled to your opinion.
-For everyone else who’s on the side of right (welcome!), you’d be remiss not to dive into this pint brimming with bits of salt and ribbons of sticky caramel.
+If you’re the monster who prefers to keep savory separated from sweet, you’re certainly entitled to your opinion.
+(And also wrong.)
+For everyone else who’s on the right side of history, you’d be remiss not to dive into this pint brimming with bits of salt and ribbons of sticky caramel.

 2. Mint Chip

-The mint here is delightfully not that fake green color, but more of an off-white cream, punctured only by a slew of mini chocolate chips scattered throughout the carton.
-The flavor is robustly peppermint -- but most importantly not horribly similar to your toothpaste -- and it feels and tastes so much like a fully sugar-drenched version that while you’re shoving spoonful after spoonful of it into your mouth you’ll question how the whole pint is only 320 calories.
+The mint here is, delightfully, not that fake green color, but more of an off-white cream, punctured by a slew of mini chocolate chips scattered throughout the carton.
+The flavor is robustly peppermint—importantly it’s dissimilar to your Tom’s toothpaste—and it feels and tastes so much like a fully sugar-drenched version that while you’re shoveling spoonful after spoonful of it into your mouth you’ll question how the whole pint is only 320 calories.

 1. Chocolate Chip Cookie Dough